The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - The doctoral programme will make a decision according to the guidelines and the criteria of the Graduate School and will inform the Student Centre about study rights that are to be changed to passive by 15 May.

-- Informing the doctoral candidate about their study right being changed to passive in 31 July.
+- Informing the doctoral researcher about their study right being changed to passive in 31 July.

-For instance, changing a doctoral candidate's study right to passive is possible in the following cases:
+For instance, changing a doctoral researcher's study right to passive is possible in the following cases:

-- A doctoral candidate has enrolled as non-attending for three consecutive academic years.
+- A doctoral researcher has enrolled as non-attending for two (2) consecutive academic years (except where there are legal grounds for the situation).

-- A doctoral candidate does not hand in a progress report and the supervisor does not recommend maintaining an active study right.
+- A doctoral researcher does not hand in a progress report and the supervisor does not recommend maintaining an active study right.

 Should a study right due to the process described above become passive, it still does not mean that the right is lost entirely.
-The prior procedure in order to re-activate a study right still applies.
-Namely, a doctoral candidate would deliver a viable study plan prepared according to instructions along with the university's form for re-activating a study right to the faculty for a decision.
+If you want to re-activate your study right, contact your faculty first.
+The contact persons can be found below.

 Contact persons in the faculties: